General Truthfulness Characterizations Via Convex Analysis: Duality in Property Elicitation

 Now that we have formalized the relationship between the report space and subgradients of convex functions, we can see what the ``canonical'' properties look like: those which are (subsets of) subgradient mappings of a convex function.
-For these properties, we can talk about \emph{direct elicitation}, which roughly speaking means removing the intermediary $\varphi$ between $\R$ and $\partial G$.
-In fact, for such ``canonical'' properties, we can even talk about a convex function \emph{itself} eliciting~$\Gamma$.
+For these properties, we can talk about \emph{subgradient elicitation}, which roughly speaking means removing the intermediary $\varphi$ between $\R$ and $\partial G$.
+In fact, for such properties, it makes sense to talk about a convex function itself eliciting~$\Gamma$.